 Women, if you don't lift weights because you're afraid of "bulking up," you're missing out on a prime calorie-burning activity.
 Muscle tissue not only burns more calories than fat tissue, even at rest, it also takes up less space.

-Slow and steady should be your mantra when lifting -- use your muscles, not gravity to move those weights.
+Slow and steady should be your mantra when lifting -- use your muscles, not gravity or momentum to move those weights.

 Mix it Up